JonnyBanana/QuickUACk/README.md

 </BR>
 REM C:\Windows\System32\AdapterTroubleshooter.exe"
 </BR>
-REM work on all windows version 32 and 64 bit
+REM work on windows version 32 and 64 bit (Vista or Earlier)
 </BR>
 REM no reboot is required for disabling
 </BR>